 Pro Tip: Admission is free on the first Monday of each month.
 If you are looking to go any other day, book your tickets online in advance, as there is a daily cap on the number of visitors.

-On a related note: If you’re interested in Jewish history in general, then I would highly recommend this 3-in-1 Jewish History tour through the Jewish Ghetto and includes skip-the-line access to the Schindler’s Factory Museum.
+On a related note: If you’re interested in Jewish history in general, then I would highly recommend this 3- hour Jewish Quarter tour through the Jewish Ghetto and includes a stop at Schindler’s Factory Museum.

 St Francis’ Basilica